-This work was carried out in collaboration between all authors.
-Author EBM designed the study, wrotethe protocol conducted field and laboratory work and wrote the first draft of the manuscript.
-GAM and CNF reviewed the experimental design and drafts of the research proposal and supervised the study.
-Authors TST, RH, managed the analyses of the study and field coordination.CS performed the statistical analysis.
-All authors read and approved the final manuscript ABSTRACT The study was conducted in the research field sites of theInstitute of Agricultural Research (IRAD), Bambui, North West Region, (IRAD), Ekona South West Region and the International Institute of Tropical Agriculture (IITA) Nkolbisson, Yaoundé, Center Region ofCameroon.Four cultivars of taro (Dark green petiole with small leaves (L1), Red petiole with small leaves (L2), Light green petiole with large leaves (L3) and Light green petiole with small leaves(L4)) were planted in four seasons, for two years, in the months of March and July 2015, March andJuly 2016 in all the research farms.
-Ninety corms of the eachcultivarwere treated before planting with fungiforce at 0.33 % concentration while others were not treated.Fungiforce is a contact and systemic fungicide containing high levels of copper oxide (600 grams) and mild levels of metalaxyl (120 grams), various concentrations of 0.4 %, 0.33 %, 0.27 %, at the onset of the first symptom of leaf blight on the leaves using knapsack sprayer of 15 litres at two weeks interval, while the control experiment consisted of unsprayed taro leaves.
+The study was conducted in the research field sites of the Institute of Agricultural research (IRAD), Bambui, North West Region, (IRAD), Ekona South West Region and the International Institute of Tropical Agriculture (IITA) Nkolbisson, Yaoundé, Center Region of Cameroon.
+Four cultivars of taro (Dark green petiole with small leaves (L1), Red petiole with small leaves (L2), Light green petiole with large leaves (L3) and Light green petiole with small leaves(L4)) were planted in four seasons, for two years, in the months of March and July 2015, April and July 2016 in all the research farms.
+Some of the corms of the four cultivars were treated before planting with fungiforce at 0.33 % concentration while others were not treated.
+Fungiforce applications which is a contact and systemic fungicide containing high levels of copper oxide (600 grams) and mild levels of metalaxyl (120 grams)at the various concentrations of 0.4 %, 0.33 %, 0.27 %, was applied at the onset of the first symptom of taro blight on the leaves using knapsack sprayer of 15 litres, while the control experiment consisted of unsprayed taro leaves.
 Data for the disease incidence of taro leaf blight was recorded from the onset of disease in fields and continued at two weeks interval for 6 weeks.
 The results of planting taro in four seasons in three experimental field sites revealed that there was a decrease in disease incidence in fields sprayed with fungiforce than in the control field.
 Plots sprayed with fungicide at different concentrations showed no variation on the 4 cultivars in the different field sites.
-The disease incidence ranged from 10 % to 100 % in the 4 seasons, at the three experimental field sites.
-The variation in disease incidence in the three planting sites is an indication of possible genotypes by environment (GXE) interaction that may have significant influence on the taro leaf blight resistance potential.
+The disease incidence ranged between 10 % to 100 % in the 4 seasons, at the three experimental field sites.
+The highest disease incidence was recorded at Ekonawith lowest disease incidence recorded in Yaoundé.
+The variation in disease incidence in the three planting sites is an indication of possible genotype by environment (G XE) interaction that may have significant influence on the taro leaf blight resistance potential

 Key words: Taro leaf blight, fungiforce, disease incidence, cultivars.